Catiline: Elections of 66 BC and trial

 Upon his return to Rome in 66 BC, embassies from Africa protested his maladministration.
 Catiline also attempted to stand for the consulship, but his candidacy was rejected by the presiding magistrate.
 Sallust and Cicero attribute the rejection to an imminent extortion trial, but this decision may have been made in terms of the contested elections for the consulship of 65 BC: before Catiline's return to Rome, the first consular elections were held but both men elected (Note: The first consular comitia of 66 BC returned Publius Autronius Paetus and Publius Cornelius Sulla.
 The second comitia, from which Catiline was excluded, returned Lucius Manlius Torquatus and Lucius Aurelius Cotta.) were deposed after they were both convicted of bribery; the second elections, after Catiline's return, were held with the same candidates – the two convicts excepted – returning two different consuls.
 Catiline's candidacy could have been rejected not due to expectations of an extortion trial, but rather for the mere fact that he was not a candidate in the first election.

 Following the elections, early in 65 BC, the ancient sources give contradictory descriptions of what is called a "First Catilinarian conspiracy" in which Catiline (except in Suetonius' narrative) conspired with the deposed consular candidates from the first election to recover the consulship by force.
 In some tellings, Catiline himself was to assume the consulship.
 Regardless, the supposed date of this alleged conspiracy, 5 February, came and went without incident.
 Modern scholars overwhelmingly believe that this "First Catilinarian conspiracy" is fictitious.

 Later that year, in the second half of 65 BC (some time after 17 July), Catiline was brought to trial for corruption during his governorship.
 The prosecution was led by Publius Clodius Pulcher, but Catiline was defended by many influential former consuls, including one of the consuls of 65 BC (who had won in the second election; that consul also disavowed Catiline's rumoured involvement in the alleged putsch).
 Clodius, prosecuting, may have helped Catiline out by selecting a favourable jury that would be impressed by the consulares coming to Catiline's aid.
 But scholarly opinion on whether Clodius purposefully manipulated the proceedings for acquittal is divided.
-In the end, the jury – composed of senators, equites, and the tribuni aerarii – divided: the senators voted for conviction, the latter two panels for acquittal.
-Cicero, not yet having broken with Catiline, considered defending Catiline at this trial, but eventually decided not to; Catiline's advocate is unknown.
+In the end, the tripartite jury with panels of senators, equites, and the tribuni aerarii split: the senators voted for conviction, the latter two panels for acquittal.
+Cicero, not yet having broken with Catiline, had considered defending Catiline at this trial, but eventually decided not to; Catiline's eventual advocate is unknown.